Exact Worst-case Performance of First-order Methods for Composite Convex Optimization

-where all coefficients $h_{i,j}^{(k)},t_{i,j}\in\mathbb{R}$ ($0\leq j\leq i$ and $k\in K$) are fixed beforehand. \end{definition} Note the class of FSLFOM is exactly the class of methods whose iterations can be written in the form (using first-order optimality conditions, and convexity of $F^{(k)}$):
+Note the class of FSLFOM is exactly the class of methods whose iterations can be written in the form (using first-order optimality conditions and convexity of $F^{(k)}$):

 which, in some sense, describes the most general method our framework can deal with.
-The computation of iterate $x_i$ can also be written as the following linear equation, that involves a linear combination of the columns of matrix $P_N$ (which contain the harvested first-order information about the problem so far) using a constant vector of coefficients $m_i\in\mathbb{R}^{(n+1)(N+2)}$:
+The computation of iterate $x_i$ can also be written as the following linear equation, which involves a linear combination of the columns of matrix $P_N$ (which contain the harvested first-order information about the problem so far) using a constant vector of coefficients $m_i\in\mathbb{R}^{(n+1)(N+2)}$:

-Note that coefficients in $m_i$ corresponding to columns describing subsequent iterates ($B x_j$ and $g^{(k)}_j$ for all $j > i$ and $k \in K$) must naturally be equal to zero, as well as those of columns related to the optimal solution ($B x_*$ and $g^{(k)}_*$ for all $k \in K$).
-Therefore, any FSLFOM is linearly Gram-representable using the following formulation:
+Note that coefficients in $m_i$ corresponding to columns describing subsequent iterates ($B x_j$ and $g^{(k)}_j$ $\forall j > i$ and $k \in K$) must naturally be equal to zero, as well as those of columns related to the optimal solution ($B x_*$ and $g^{(k)}_*$ $\forall k \in K$).
+In addition, any FSLFOM is linearly Gram-representable using the following formulation:

 which is clearly linear in terms of the Gram matrix $G_N$.
-This can also easily be extended to cope with more general classes of linearly Gram-representable first-order methods, such as the following
+This can also easily be extended to cope with more general classes of linearly Gram-representable first-order methods, such as the following:

 where $c_i^{(\text{low})},b_i^{(\text{low})}$ and $c_i^{(\text{up})},b_i^{(\text{up})}$ are some fixed parameters.
-Those could for example be used in order to require a sufficient decrease condition (involving function values in $F_N$), or to consider methods that perform an inexact computation of the next iterate in~\eqref{eq:gen_alg_model}, such as in:
+Those could, for example, be used to require a sufficient decrease condition (involving function values in $F_N$) or to consider methods that perform an inexact computation of the next iterate in~\eqref{eq:gen_alg_model}, such as in

 where $\epsilon_i\geq 0$ is some tolerance on the accuracy of the computation of $x_i$ in~\eqref{eq:gen_alg_model}.